Program

 -

-9.00am - Welcome to the Conference
+9.00am - Welcome to the National Housing Conference

 -

-9.30am - Plenary 1 - Time to deliver: Housing First Nations people
+9.20am - Plenary 1 - Time to deliver: Housing First Nations people

 This session will look at the transformative journey of First Nations housing - from historical challenges to a vision to deliver innovations that tackle homelessness, boost home ownership, and create thriving communities.